-Maybe she wasn’t right all the time, as customer’s were sometimes touted as being, but she deserved some respect.
+Maybe she wasn’t right all the time, as customers were sometimes touted as being, but she deserved respect.
 She wasn’t a wayward child who needed reprimanding.

 She flashed a quick peek at Cally, nervous at the idea of her still staring at her, but she wasn’t willing to sit there and be afraid any longer.
 No matter how much Cally scared her, she was going to tell her what she thought.

-Josie lead the way, chatting heartily with Amanda about something very funny, and Lilly, Nelli, and Donna followed close behind, removing hats and putting their car keys in their purses.
+Josie led the way, chatting heartily with Amanda about something amusing, and Lilly, Nelli, and Donna followed close behind, removing hats and putting their car keys in their purses.

-“Hey there, Julia,” Josie said in unison with the other ladies, as they found their seats and began to shed their jackets and scarves.
+“Hey there, Julia,” Josie said in unison with the other ladies as they found their seats, shedding their jackets and scarves.
 Julia could hear the wind outside howling and whistling through the minute cracks that haloed the front door.

 “What did she do now?”
 Josie said, exasperated to know there was something else, but her tone also held the desperate need to not know.
 If she didn’t know, then nothing needed to be done, right?
 Julia couldn’t agree more.

 But he wasn’t, was he?
-And when she had told him of Cally, what had he said?
+And when she’d told him of Cally, what had he said?
 “Why are you putting up with her, Julia?
 If yarn’s that important to you, open your own store.”